sirisian/ecmascript-types/README.md

 Type objects implement ```Symbol.hasInstance```, so ```instanceof``` extends to every type in the proposal through the existing protocol with no new operator semantics.
 The check is a subtype test against the value's runtime type:

+The right operand must be an object.
+A known scalar value there is an early type error, including in an unused function; the same rule applies to `in` and private-name `in`.
+A union is rejected by this check only when every alternative is known to be non-object.
+Type objects such as `uint8` remain valid, as do objects with a custom `Symbol.hasInstance`; being eligible does not require being a constructor.
+Unknown operands retain the runtime checks.

 ```js
 let a: uint8 = 0;
 a instanceof uint8; // true